 The normal admission process for a place in Reception refers to both the initial allocation of places and the subsequent rounds of continuing interest.
-Between April 2024 and August 2024, for those applying for a place in Reception in September 2024, this is coordinated by the County Council through their online system.
-To continue on the waiting list from September 2024 onwards, you will then need to make an In Year application directly to the school.
+Between April 2024 and the end of the summer term, for those applying for a place in Reception in September 2024, this is coordinated by the County Council through their online system.
+To continue on the waiting list after this date, you will then need to make an In Year application directly to the school.